mrgradyed/EmojiWrappers/README.md

-# GoodWrappers
+# EmojiWrappers

-A collections of handy Swift wrappers
+A funny collection of handy Swift wrappers

+## 🐮

-- 🐮: a property wrapper that provides the COW 🐮 (Copy-On-Write) optimization for any Value type (https://github.com/apple/swift/blob/main/docs/OptimizationTips.rst#advice-use-copy-on-write-semantics-for-large-values)
+A property wrapper that provides the COW 🐮 (Copy-On-Write) optimization for any Value type (https://github.com/apple/swift/blob/main/docs/OptimizationTips.rst#advice-use-copy-on-write-semantics-for-large-values).

-- **IgnoreEquatable**: a property wrapper that allows to ignore a property when performing an equality check.

-## 🐮 ("the COW") property wrapper

 ```
     struct MyStruct: Equatable {